shensquared/lyricstamp/README.md

 ## Output

-Saves `.lrcx` files to `~/Music/LyricsX/` for use with [LyricsX](https://github.com/ddddxxx/LyricsX).
+Saves `.lrcx` files to `~/Music/LyricsX/` for use with [LyricsX](https://github.com/ddddxxx/LyricsX) or display directly in the app's built-in lyrics viewer.

 ## Motivation

 LyricsX works wonders with Apple Music, especially for songs with no built-in synchronized lyrics.
 However, LyricsX relies on `*.lrcx` files from web services, and supply for songs in other languages or indie/obscure songs can be scarce.
 While plain-text lyrics are abundant online, time-stamping solutions are often overkill or a hassle.

-This web interface provides a simple, intuitive way to add timestamps to any lyrics while listening to music, making synchronized lyrics accessible for any song.
+This tool provides a simple, intuitive way to add timestamps to any lyrics while listening to music, making synchronized lyrics accessible for any song.
+The karaoke-style display brings the professional LyricsX experience to your browser.